datamesse/datamesse.github.io/README.md

 </div>
 ```

-## Adding donut charts for skill sets
+## Adding donut charts for skill sets (used in design version 2)

 Based on this [Youtube tutorial by Rizwan Khan](https://youtu.be/RUx1Zvv1qQU?t=3260).

-Other important links are below:
+Other important links below:

 * [Official website for React Circular Progressbar](npmjs.com/package/react-circular-progressbar)